HERBERT SUDBURY SMITH 1897–1993

 Born 21st January 1897 in Heanor, Derbys

-Married February 1919 to Rosa Stafford in Radcliffe on Trent, two daughters, Margaret (Peggy) born 1919 and Pamela born 1928.
+Married 5 February 1919 to Rosa Stafford at St Mary’s Church, Radcliffe on Trent, two daughters, Margaret (Peggy) born 1919 and Pamela born 1928.

 Died 20th May 1993 in Radcliffe, age 96

-Age 4 living on Woodland Grove, Colwick, Notts. with parents Herbert and Elizabeth and brothers Irving 12, Horace 11 (killed at Passchendaele Oct 12th 1917) and Joseph 7.
+Age 4 living on Woodland Grove, Colwick, Notts. with father Herbert, mother Elizabeth and brothers Irving 12, Horace 11 (killed at Passchendaele Oct 12th 1917) and Joseph 7.

-Age 14 living at 6 Chaworth Road, Colwick, with father Herbert Sudbury Smith, insurance agent, mother Elizabeth, brothers Irving 22 a cabinet maker, Horace 21 a french polisher, and Joseph 17 a boiler maker.
-Herbert is employed as a solicitor’s clerk.
+Age 14 a solicitor’s clerk living at 6 Chaworth Road, Colwick, with father Herbert Sudbury Smith, insurance agent, mother Elizabeth, brothers Irving 22 a cabinet maker, Horace 21 a french polisher, and Joseph 17 a boiler maker.

 Service Number: 69496